-The officers then hit the respondent on his eyebrow and pushed him so that I fell.
+The officers then hit the respondent on his eyebrow and pushed him so that he fell.
 Afterwards, they ordered the group of seven to sit down and frisked their bodies.
 They confiscated all their mobile phones, power banks and money.

 Afterwards they were transported to a place which the respondent called “deportation center”.
 It was a police station where they were investigated by a different group of four Croatian officers.
 Then, they were driven for two hours to the Bosnian border in a van.

 “They drove us with a closed combi car.
 It was freezing inside and there was no air, we cannot breathe.”